cheshi-mantu/shell-scripts-testops/move2saas/manual-steps.md

-# Data preparation for moving demo docker-compose deployment to SaaS
+# Data preparation for moving demo docker compose deployment to SaaS

 Demo means all the components are running in the containers